 Means of Grace- Church Discipline

-Many consider church discipline as one of the ways God blesses His Church.
+Many consider church discipline one of the ways God blesses His Church, the means of grace.
 That may sound strange but stay with me.
-Even though we may not have thought of it this way it is good to get a new perspective.
-Consider this: a believer has slipped into some sort of sin and it is exposed.
-How does the church leadership respond in an attempt to maintain purity in the church and encourage holiness in their lives?
-If it is with grace and truth, always a healthy balance, then the question becomes, “How does a believer respond to church discipline?”
+Even though we may not have thought of it this way it’s good to get a new perspective.
+Consider this: a believer has slipped into some sort of sin and it’s exposed.
+How does church leadership respond in an attempt to maintain purity in the Body and encourage holiness in their lives?
+If it’s with grace and truth, always a healthy balance, then the question becomes, “How does a believer respond to church discipline?”
 It becomes a heart issue.

 For the kind of sorrow God wants us to experience leads us away from sin and results in salvation.
 There’s no regret for that kind of sorrow.
 But worldly sorrow, which lacks repentance, results in spiritual death.

 This shows us that God indeed wants to see repentance and sorrow when our sin is brought to light, not a good defense or resentment.
 This godly pain, brought about by exposure, is used by the Holy Spirit to bring rescue and deliverance from that sin.
 Church discipline, when done in love, is sanctioned by Christ Himself in Matt.
 18:15-20.
 Here, Jesus gives what some churches call the Power of the Keys but nevertheless there is a process to be followed, steps to take, to confront an offense within the Church.

 Jesus gives his Church, His beloved Bride, the responsibility to maintain unity and reconciliation with steps to correction.
 It’s meant to bless the Body, not hurt it; it’s meant to bring restoration to the household of faith and this brings honor to Jesus Christ.
 There’s no doubt that church discipline is difficult and often hurtful but with the right attitude on both sides Jesus’ words will be upheld: